Marsha Hunt (actress, born 1946): "Brown Sugar"

-Christopher Sanford writes in his book Mick Jagger that when the Rolling Stones released the song "Brown Sugar" there was immediate speculation that it referred to Hunt or to soul singer Claudia Lennear.
+Christopher Sandford writes in his book Mick Jagger that when the Rolling Stones released the song "Brown Sugar" there was immediate speculation that it referred to Hunt or to soul singer Claudia Lennear.
 In her autobiography, Real Life (1985), Hunt acknowledged that "Brown Sugar" and a few other songs are about her, which she reiterated in her book Undefeated (2006).
 When Hunt was asked for an interview with the Irish Times in 2008 how she felt about the song, she said: "it doesn't make me feel any way at all."
-However, Rolling Stones' bassist Bill Wyman stated in his book, Rolling With The Stones (2002), that the lyrics were partially inspired about Lennear.
+However, Rolling Stones' bassist Bill Wyman stated in his book, Rolling With The Stones (2002), that the lyrics were partially inspired by Lennear.
 In 2014, Lennear told The Times that the song is about her because she was dating Jagger when he wrote it.

-She was also the titular dedicatee Marsha in Robert Wyatt's song "To Carla, Marsha and Caroline (For Making Everything Beautifuller)" from his album The End of an Ear.
+Hunt was also the titular dedicatee Marsha in Robert Wyatt's song "To Carla, Marsha and Caroline (For Making Everything Beautifuller)" from his album The End of an Ear.

 Writing

 Autobiography

 Hunt began writing in 1985, and her first book was her autobiography, Real Life: The Story of a Survivor (1986).
-She found the process of writing more difficult than she expected, but did not stop there, continuing in 1996 with another autobiography, Repossessing Ernestine: A Granddaughter Uncovers the Secret History of Her American Family, about her search for her father's mother Ernestine who was placed in an asylum for nearly 50 years.
-After Hunt's father committed suicide when she was 12-years old, Hunt's contact with her father's family was sporadic.
-Hunt tracked down her father's father Blair Hunt shortly before he died in 1978 to find him living sedately in a seedy part of town with his companion of 60 years.
-Hunt discovered that her grandfather had been a public school administrator and a leading member of Memphis's black community.
-Blair Hunt talked about his "poor dear sick wife" who he had "put away" many years before.
-Hunt discovered that her father's mother, Ernestine, had been born in 1896 and that she grew up in Memphis, "an intelligent, remarkably beautiful young woman who excelled in school and was greatly envied for her pale skin, blue eyes and blonde hair."
-Hunt tracked her grandmother down to a rundown nursing home, and although Hunt was unable to discover why Ernestine spent 50 years behind bars, Hunt wrote that the reasons may have had more to do with racism and sexism than insanity.
+In 1996, she published her second autobiography, Repossessing Ernestine: A Granddaughter Uncovers the Secret History of Her American Family, about her search for her paternal grandmother who was placed in an asylum for nearly 50 years.
 In 2005, Hunt released her memoir about her battle with cancer, Undefeated.